 Understanding these different buying stages of customers is exceptionally helpful in determining which promotional tactic to use and exactly how to use it.
 If you want a better understanding of what I am talking about, then you should read my lengthy explanation of something I invented called The Prospect Evolution Theory.
 That will explain customer buying stages in greater detail.

 Up in the right hand sidebar on this website, you will find other informative articles that answer other questions about website promotion.
-If you are a do-it-yourselfer, you will find some helpful information there.
-Start with How To Promote Your Website for beginners.
-If you need help with any of this stuff there is a link at the bottom of the sidebar where you can contact me or hire me.
+If you are a do-it-yourselfer, you will find lots of helpful information there.
+Start with How To Promote Your Website Online for beginners.
+You can see a more complete list of tutorials, guides and articles published on this website by checking out the site navigation map.